CGRL/UnixWorkshop/README.md

 I assume you are already familiar with the basic navigational commands to Change Directories (`cd`), LiSt files and directories (`ls`), Print Working Directory (`pwd`), MaKe DIRectory/s (`mkdir`), and ReMove files (`rm`).
 We already covered the common options to `ls`, `-l` and `-a`, and you are also most likely familiar with using the Recursive option to remove directories (and all their contents), `rm -r`.
 So we will dive into the heirarchical structure of UNIX file systems.

 All UNIX systems use a tree-like heirarchical directory structure, and the base of the file system is termed the "root", and is represented by a slash `/`.
-Even systems with mutliple file systems have those file systems _mounted_ to particular directories under the root.
-The root file system is often separate from `/boot` and `/swap`, which serve special purposes, and sometimes from the users' home directories (`/home`).
-The `df` (Disk Free) command shows the available free space on each file system, and thus is an easy way to list the currently mounted file systems.
+Additional partitions are _mounted_ to particular directories under the root.
+The root partition is often separate from `/boot` and `/swap`, which serve special purposes, and sometimes from the users' home directories (`/home`).
+The `df` (Disk Free) command shows the available free space on each partition, and thus is an easy way to list the currently mounted partitions.
 The `-h` option stands for "human readable" and will report values in the greatest appropriate binary unit (i.e. K, M, G, T).

 ### Paths

-Files and folders are specified by their __path__.
+Files and directories are specified by their __path__.
 UNIX systems always have a concept of your Current Working Directory (CWD) in the directory tree, and the path of a file is literally the directions to get from your CWD to the desired file.

 Because the CWD can change throughout the execution of a program, it is often desirable to provide a path relative to the root of the filesystem.
 Such paths are termed "absolute" because each file has only a single unique absolute path, and they always start with `/`.
 For example, `/home/$USER` is the absolute path to the current user's home directory.